Travelcard: History

 In 1983, a third revision of fares was undertaken, and a new inter-modal Travelcard season ticket was launched covering five new numbered zones; representing an overall cut in prices of around 25%.
-The One Day Travelcard was launched in 1984 and on weekdays was only sold for travel after 09.30.
+The One Day Travelcard was launched in 1984 and on weekdays was only sold for travel after 09:30.
 In January 1985 the Capitalcard season ticket was launched, offering validity on British Rail services as well as London Underground and London Buses.
-It was priced around 10-15% higher than the Travelcard.
+It was priced around 10–15% higher than the Travelcard.
 The card was marketed under the brand "The London Connection", illustrated with an image of an electric plug bringing together the corporate identities of British Rail and London Transport.
 In June 1986 the One Day Capitalcard was launched.
 The Capitalcard brand ended in January 1989 when the Travelcard gained validity on British Rail and DLR services.
 In January 1991 Zone 5 was split to create a new Zone 6.

 In January 2002 a peak version of the One Day Travelcard was introduced on weekdays, which allows travel between 04:30 and 09:30 and in 2005 a 3-day version of the Travelcard was launched (they were discontinued in 2010).
-Travelcard season tickets were made available on electronic smart cards, known as Oyster cards, from 2003 and by 2005 Transport for London ceased selling season tickets on paper tickets, although they continue to be available from National Rail stations.
+Travelcard season tickets were made available on electronic smart cards, known as Oyster cards, from 2003 and by 2005 Transport for London ceased selling season tickets on paper tickets, although they continued to be available from National Rail stations until 1 June 2022.

-The sale of season Travelcards on paper at National Rail stations ended on 1 June 2022.
+In July 2023, TfL and the Mayor of London announced that from January 2024, one day Travelcards would no longer be sold or accepted on the TfL network, citing unfavourable revenue sharing terms between TfL and the Train Operating Companies on which the tickets are valid.
+7-day and longer Travelcards will be unaffected.
+However, in October 2023, it was announced that due to a renegotiation on revenue sharing, one day Travelcards would be retained.